bjohnson-va/pmcli/README.md

 ## Configuration
 By default, *pmcli* will attempt to read the file `mockserver.json` in the same directory from which it was run.

+Each section of this config file is explained in more detail below the example.

 ### Example `mockserver.json`
 ```json